tombreit/ddam/README.md

 *Ever thought about using a spreadsheet to manage the licenses and copyrights of photos?
 Ditch the spreadsheet and use DDAM:*

-A small, focused, feature arm, minimal, web based, work in progress system to link digial assets to licences and track their use.
+A small, focused, feature arm, minimal, web based, work in progress system to link digital assets to licenses and track their use.

 ## 🏆 Features

-* Store digial assets.
-Currently only images (jpg, png, svg, webp etc.) are supported.
+* Store digital assets.
+Currently only images (jpg, png, svg, webp, avif etc.) are supported.
-* Link licences to assets.
+* Link licenses to assets.
 * Track usage of assets.
-* Webbased, Multiuser
+* Web based, multi user
 * (Optional) Login via LDAP/AD

 ## 💪 Requirements